Pictures (Katie Melua album)

-Pictures is the third album by British-Georgian jazz and blues singer Katie Melua, and was released on 1 October 2007.
+Pictures is the third album by British jazz and blues singer Katie Melua, and was released on 1 October 2007.
 It was released in the USA on 5 May 2009 with a different album cover.

 Track listing

 Variants

 The iTunes release includes a bonus track, "Under the Cherry Moon".

 The Japanese release also contains extra tracks, "When You Taught Me How to Dance" and "Closest Thing to Crazy (acoustic version)".

 In the United States, the Target store release had four extra live tracks: